 Virtual reality in medical field has been used to help people with disabilities or with chronic conditions experience things they may not be able to experience otherwise.
 They have helped paralyzed people learn to walk again and helped terminally ill cancer patients experience their bucket-list wishes.
 Similarly, the Fove headset has been used to help children with physical disabilities play the piano by tracking eye movement in an app the company created called “Eye Play the Piano”.
 And these are just a few examples of the therapeutic uses that VR technology can have.

 While this application of VR might not constitute as treatment for these conditions or illnesses, they are definitely encouraging new approaches to understanding and improving the quality of life for people affected by them.

 VR software focused on the healthcare sector is an undoubtedly lucrative path of development.
-The sector is still young and innovations through further research and tech advancement is inevitable.
+The sector is still young and innovations through further research and tech advancement are inevitable.

 SteelKiwi’s experience with creating medical applications and our deep interest in projects related to the healthcare field makes us a reliable technical partner when considering entering the VR tech sector.
 Get familiar with our healthcare software development expertise to see for yourself.